-Basically, what I want to say here is that women at work are passionately invested in every field.
-We are in the 21st century and women are no longer just driving our homes, they are now driving businesses, governments, sports and any other field that you can think of as well, to new heights.
+What I want to say here is that women at work are passionately invested in every field.
+We are in the 21st century and women are no longer just driving our homes, they are now driving businesses, governments, sports, and any other field that you can think of as well, to new heights.
 Women are walking head to head with the men.

 Let’s highlight how our women are changing how the world works

 Patriarchy, a system where men are above women and the sheer dominance in every field proves that.
 However, times are changing fast, with women handling and managing equal roles and powers as a man.
 Not just businesses and sports but women are even running countries now, killing the concept of patriarchy.

 - Stand strong against the gender pay gap:

 Following the above point, women had been undervalued and underpaid until recent years(mind it gender pay gap and equal pay for equal work are different).
 But every change takes time and the effects are visible as a Payscale report suggests that women in 2015 received around 26% less pay than the men did but that figure has gone down to 21% in 2019(that’s progress).